10bo/covid-pass-harvester/README.md

 ## How to run

-This app is in early development.
-Basic QR data can be read - here are the steps:
+Currently, QR data can be read but not stored - here are the steps:

 1. Place a COVID status QR code into the `src/example-files/` directory.
 1. Run `npm i` in the `src/` directory.